DeveloperLx/macOS_Development_Tutorials_translation/Advanced Collection Views in OS X Tutorial.md

         Remove Items from the Collection View
     </h2>
     <p>
-        To remove items in SlidesPro you’ll need a remove button, and it should sit next to the add button.
+        To remove items in SlidesPro you'll need a remove button, and it should sit next to the add button.
 The most logical implementation is that it should remove all selected items, hence, this button should be enabled only when one or more items are selected.
     </p>
     <p>
-        And then there’s this detail: multi-selection must be enabled to allow you to work with more than one image at a time.
+        And then there's this detail: multi-selection must be enabled to allow you to work with more than one image at a time.
     </p>
     <p>